nuxyel/Hawkshot/README.md

 ```bash
 pip install dnspython termcolor
 ```
-Step 3: Make it a Global Command
+Step 3: Make it a Global Command.
 This will allow you to run hawkshot from any directory in your terminal.

 ```bash
 # First, ensure the script has the shebang line #!/usr/bin/env python3 at the top.